idealistsoft/framework-iron-mq/README.md

 ## Usage

-If you are using iron.io push queues they can be installed with `./infuse /iron/install`
+If you are using iron.io push queues they can be installed with `./infuse iron-setup`